FelipePenhaa/psychiatry-critical-review/index.md

 We, the undersigned, acting in defense of human dignity, bodily autonomy, and genuine healing, hereby declare the modern institution of biological psychiatry to be a systemic fraud.
 It is not a flawed science, but a pseudoscientific enterprise of social control, predicated on false premises, sustained by corporate corruption, and perpetuated through the systematic infliction of harm upon those it claims to help.
 This declaration outlines the fundamental, irredeemable fraudulence of the field and calls for its immediate dismantling.

 ---
+### Historical Analysis: The Construction of a Global Pseudoscience

+The fraudulent paradigm of biological psychiatry did not arise by accident.
+Its global acceptance is the result of a deliberate, century-long process where the interests of state control, institutional medicine, and corporate profit converged to bypass scientific scrutiny.

+**Phase 1: The Custodial Foundation (19th Century – 1940s)**
+Modern psychiatry's authority originates not in healing, but in **social management**.
+The asylum system was a state tool for confinement.
+Early "treatments" (e.g., insulin comas, lobotomy) were adopted based on authority and desperation, not empirical evidence, establishing a pattern of prioritizing control over cure.

+**Phase 2: The Pharmaceutical Revolution & Lowered Standards (1950s – 1970s)**
+The advent of chlorpromazine (Thorazine) was revolutionary for ward management, not for understanding psychosis.
+It enabled mass deinstitutionalization, creating a powerful incentive for governments to adopt drug-based "care."
+When modern drug regulations emerged (e.g., FDA reforms of 1962), psychiatry adapted by meeting the minimal **letter of the law**—short-term trials for symptom reduction—while wholly ignoring its spirit: proving it treated a verified disease.

+**Phase 3: The Biological Rebranding & Global Export (1980s – 1990s)**
+The publication of the DSM-III (1980) replaced complex theories with behavioral checklists, creating an **illusion of scientific reliability**.
+This coincided with the pharmaceutical industry's marketing of the "chemical imbalance" theory to sell new SSRI drugs.
+This powerful, destigmatizing narrative was exported globally as "advanced medicine" via WHO guidelines and corporate marketing, overshadowing psychosocial and trauma-based models.

+**Phase 4: Regulatory Capture & Systemic Lock-In (1990 – Present)**
+The final step was the bureaucratic harmonization of low evidence standards.
+The **International Council for Harmonisation (ICH)**, founded in 1990 by regulators and pharmaceutical companies, established short-term, subjective trials as the global regulatory norm.
+This created a closed "Iron Triangle" of **Industry (funding) → Academia (research) → Regulators (approval)**, making the fraud permanent, profitable, and protected from scientific challenge.

 ### **Articles of Indictment**